ai-2070/l0/API.md

   // Network errors encountered (categorized)
   networkErrors: CategorizedNetworkError[];

-  // Whether continuation from checkpoint was used
+  // Whether continuation from checkpoint was used (resumed from prior content)
-  continuedFromCheckpoint: boolean;
+  resumed: boolean;

-  // The checkpoint content used for continuation (if any) continuationCheckpoint?: string;
+  // The checkpoint content used for continuation (if any) resumePoint?: string;

+  // Character offset where resume occurred (for debugging) resumeFrom?: number;
 }
 ```